Addiction Help

 Definitions:

-Peer Group:A group of residents assigned to some primary conselor, with the purpose of establishing truth and honesty.
+Peer Group:A group of residents assigned to some primary counselor, with the purpose of establishing truth and honesty.

 Personalizing:A tendency to be incorrectly think the actions or statements of others are personal attacks.